Abernaughty/git-maber/memory-bank/techContext.md

 - **SSR Compatibility**: Server-side rendering with browser detection
 - **PostCSS**: With plugins for processing CSS
 - **cssnano**: For CSS optimization in production builds
+- **ESLint**: For code linting with TypeScript support using flat config format
+- **Prettier**: For consistent code formatting across the project
+- **EditorConfig**: For consistent editor settings across different IDEs

 ### Planned Technologies